 The Legal Aid Queensland Board (the board) is responsible for governing Legal Aid Queensland and ensuring the organisation achieves its objectives.
 The board is our organisation’s governing body and is responsible to the Attorney-General.

 The board decides the organisation’s priorities and strategies, leads policy direction and ensures sound and prudent financial management.

 The board usually has five members.
 Each member has specific knowledge or experience that helps in the organisation’s management.
 The areas of expertise include public administration, financial management, and law and legal services provision.
 The board is headed by a chairperson, who is appointed by the Governor in Council.
-Board members are appointed by the Governor in Council for three-year terms.
-The board met on 10 occasions in 2019–20 (see Table 1 for more information).
-The chief executive officer (CEO) and the senior directors (and formerly the deputy CEO) are invited to attend all board meetings.
+Board members are appointed by the Governor in Council usually for three-year terms (see Table 1 for more information).
+The chief executive officer (CEO) and the senior directors are invited to attend all board meetings.
 Executive Management Team directors also attend as needed to present papers and discuss issues with the board.

 Margaret McMurdo AC

 Margaret McMurdo was appointed President, Court of Appeal, Supreme Court of Queensland from 1998 until 2017 and was Acting Chief Justice of Queensland in 2015.